Bachelor of Commerce (Honours) - Financial Services

 Research Methods

 Description: During this degree-level course students will explore research methods and their application to data analysis.
 Students will develop skills at reading and understanding research literature and will develop expertise in evaluating the validity and reliability of research data.
-Students will acquire hands-on experience by working in small teams on a research project: designing, collecting data, analyzing the data using relevant software, and reporting their findings and conclusions.
+Students will acquire hands-on experience by working in small teams on a research project: designing, collecting data, analyzing the data using Microsoft Excel, and reporting their findings and conclusions.

 • Hours: 56